semmlerino/CurveEditor/docs/refactoring_notes.md

 ### 4. Legacy Files Status

 - ✅ `curve_view_operations.py` has been fully migrated and renamed to `.deprecated`
+- ✅ `file_operations.py` has been fully migrated and renamed to `.deprecated`
+- ✅ `image_operations.py` has been fully migrated and renamed to `.deprecated`
+- ✅ `history_operations.py` has been fully migrated and a stub forwards calls to the service
 - ⚠️ Other operations files are in a transitional state:
   - They still exist in the project root
   - Their corresponding service classes often act as thin facades